Skip to main content

 It is possible (and there is some evidence to support the idea) that both place and temporal mechanisms work but operate in different frequency regimes.
 The place theory seems to be the more likely mechanism for frequencies above \(5000\text{ Hz}\) while the temporal theory seems to be a better explanation for frequencies under \(5000\text{ Hz}\).
 Someone with perfect hearing can hear frequencies up to \(20,000\text{ Hz}\) but our sense of pitch and ability to distinguish differences in frequency gets much weaker for frequencies above \(5000\text{ Hz}\) as noted in Section 8.1.3 on just noticeable differences in frequency.
 These features of our ear-brain system fit with a dual system of frequency detection.
 Most likely the mechanisms for both theories combine somehow to give us our perception of musical sound.

-This page titled 9.1.6: Missing Fundamental Simulation is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Kyle Forinash and Wolfgang Christian via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.1.6: Missing Fundamental Simulation is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Kyle Forinash and Wolfgang Christian via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?